 Findlay, Georgia

 Other than the fact that a post office known as Findlay operated here from 1889-1905, I’ve not been able to track down more information about this lost community.
-Today, the only visible reminder of its past is this abandoned commercial structure, likely a general store, built by A. C. Bullinton in 1914.
+Today, the only visible reminder of its past is this abandoned commercial structure, built by A. C. Bullinton in 1914.
+For much of its history, the building was home to Mrs. W. E. Porter’s General Merchandise store.
 A large agribusiness operation, Finley Gin Company, dominates the area today.
 Of course, there are variations in the spelling of the settlement’s name.

 I have a beautiful painting of this building when it was a general store from the late 1969s.
 How might I share it for others to view?
 Please help.